KimSeoYe/LKM_Rootkit/README.md

 ### bingo
 - `bingo` is a user program that you can deliver the target pid to the module through the proc file `/proc/dogdoor`.
+- BUG : It shows an I/O error message even though it was successfully executed.